Tej-Sharma/python-algorithms/README.md

 Some basic algorithms and data structures implemented in Python.

-May not be the most efficient version of the algorithm, but serve as simple, clean implementations of the algorithms.
+May not be the most efficient version of the algorithm, but serve as simple, clean implementations of the algorithms for basic simulation purposes.